 Once the center of the ancient Inca civilization, Cusco lies nestled amongst the awe-inspiring Andes mountains.
-The city dates back more than a thousand years and was overrun in the 14th century by the Spanish.
+The city dates back more than a thousand years and was overrun in the 14th-century by the Spanish.
 Thus, travelers can expect to find a complex blend of ancient and colonial structures offering a peek into a bygone era of South American history.
-But how do you decide where to stay in Cusco?

 The city’s historic center holds within it many of the most noticeable landmarks and neighborhoods.
 As the name suggests it is very much a historic sight and not a residential area.
 A tourist hotspot in every sense of the word.